OTHER LANE FAMILIES

 He was the son of Patrick Ryan and Anne O'Riley.

-Their son Thomas Lane b1886 immigrated to the USA and arrived in New York on the ss.
+Thomas Lane b1886 immigrated to the USA and arrived in New York on the ss.
 Celtic 17th November, 1911.

 The ships Manifest (Line21) stated he was 25 years old (b1886) and that his nearest relative was his father, John Lane, Firhill, Parteen, Limerick.
 He was to join his brother Edward Lane in Chicago.